 When fires were eventually brought under control they had burnt a huge swathe of bushland including several of the catchments our towns rely on for their drinking water.

-The entire Kiewa and Diamantina catchments (which supply Mt Beauty, Tawonga and Tawonga South) were burnt out along with about 85% of the Buckland River catchment (Porepunkah) and about 70% of the Ovens River and Bakers Gully catchments (Bright and Wandiligong) also gone.
+The entire Kiewa and Diamantina catchments (which supply Mt Beauty, Tawonga and Tawonga South) were burnt out along with about 85% of the Buckland River catchment (Porepunkah) and about 70% of the Ovens River and Bakers Gully catchments (Bright and Wandiligong) were also gone.

-With so much ash now lying on the ground in these and other burnt catchments, we expected that rainfall would bring much of it into the rivers and streams and severely affect water quality.
+With so much ash now lying on the ground in these and other burnt catchments, we feared that rainfall would bring much of it into the rivers and streams and severely affect water quality.
 Twelve of our towns rely on these waterways as the source of their reticulated supply, so we saw planning for a rain event as a high priority.